Have other challenges or don't see your issue outlined below? Please report a bug or request a feature and join the Stack Overflow discussions.

 Here's a comparison of the messaging capabilities provided by Firebase Cloud Messaging and the Notifications composer:

-The Notifications composer is an out-of-the-box solution that lets anyone send notifications to target specific audiences based on insights from Google Analytics for Firebase.
+The Notifications composer is an out-of-the-box solution that lets anyone send notifications to target specific audiences based on insights from Google Analytics.
 Also, the Notifications composer provides funnel analysis for every message, allowing easy evaluation of notification effectiveness.

 If you are an existing GCM developer, to use the Notifications composer you have to upgrade from GCM SDKs to FCM SDKs.
 See the guides for migrating Android and iOS apps.